 Kilgore College is embarking on new territory to enhance student success as the first college in East Texas to implement a revolutionary new method of instruction proven to increase student success – eight-week terms.

-Rather than one long 16-week fall and spring semester, most courses at KC, beginning in the fall of 2019, will be divided into two eight-week terms with a short break in between.
+Rather than one long 16-week fall and spring semester, most courses at KC are divided into two eight-week terms with a short break in between.

 The new eight-week term model, called “Focus to Finish,” will allow students to work smarter, not harder.

 The concept is not a new one, with colleges such as Odessa College and Amarillo College finding great success with the new scheduling model.